 - 1.1 The Epilepsy Society is accountable to the communities it works in and the people it supports.
 We are also accountable to our staff, volunteers, trustees, donors and supporters. - 1.2 Everyone has the right to be protected from all forms of harm.
-This right exists regardless of the persons: - age - sex - gender identity - disability - sexual orientation - race - religion or belief - marital status / civil partnership - pregnancy or maternity - 1.3 Safeguarding is a priority across the Charity.
-This policy sets out our safeguarding principles and standards. - 1.4 Our Guidance on Safeguarding explains our approach to the three core areas of safeguarding practice. - Prevention doing all we can to prevent harm from happening. - Reporting and Response doing all we can to report concerns and make sure people are safe when harm does occur. - Governance and Review doing all we can to learn from incidents where harm occurs or might have occurred. - 1.5 At the Epilepsy Society, we strive to go beyond safeguarding compliance.
-We want a culture where everyone is treated with respect and feels safe to raise any concerns. - 1.6 We will not tolerate any form of abuse, exploitation, or misuse of power.
+This right exists regardless of the person's. - age - sex - gender reassignment - disability - sexual orientation - race - religion or belief - marriage or civil partnership - pregnancy or maternity - 1.3 Safeguarding is a priority across the Charity.
+This policy sets out our safeguarding principles and standards. - 1.4 Our Guidance on Safeguarding explains our approach to the three core areas of safeguarding practice. - Prevention doing all we can to prevent harm from happening. - Reporting and Response doing all we can to report concerns and make sure people are safe when harm does occur. - Governance and Review doing all we can to learn from incidents where harm occurs or might have occurred. - 1.5 At the Epilepsy Society, we want a culture where everyone is treated with respect and feels safe to raise any concerns. - 1.6 We will not tolerate any form of abuse, exploitation, or misuse of power.
 This includes abuse towards children or adults at risk.
 It includes those who use or come into contact with our services, as well as those in the communities we serve. - 1.7 Staff found to have caused harm through abuse, exploitation, or the misuse of power will be subject to disciplinary action, which may result in dismissal.

-- Our Code of Conduct sets out expected behaviour from all who work with us in any role. - 1.8 Our Director of Care Services will be the executive Safeguarding lead.
-The Chair of the Board of Trustees will nominate a suitable Trustee to be the non-executive safeguarding lead. - 1.9 This policy meets the requirements of our commissioners, funders and regulators.
+Our Code of Conduct sets out expected behaviour from all who work with us in any role. - 1.8 Our Director of Care Services will be the executive lead on safeguarding.
+The Chair of the Board of Trustees will nominate a suitable Trustee to be the non-executive lead.